Skip to content

 Help!
 I’m drowning!
 What do I do?

-You need to attempt to leave the area through both the upper left and upper right sections of the room you’re in, as well as attempt to go back into the current before you’re able to activate the statue to drain the water.
+You need to attempt to leave the area through both the upper left and upper right sections of the room you’re in, as well as attempt to go back the way you came into the current before you’re able to activate the statue to drain the water.
+Some people have reported needing to try to activate the statue, then try the three exits, then try the statue again before it would activate.
 Heal with items as needed and take as few steps as possible!
+If you're having repeat trouble, you can try going in with just the MC so that you don't constantly have to ressurrect allies.
+Once this is done it never has to be done again.

 Character Questions